 Solving the problem

 Deciding what to do regarding compression wasn’t too much of a headache.
-The best video codec available on debian stable is h264 (via x264) and the best audio codec at very low bitrates is Xiph’s Opus adio codec.
+The best video codec available on my system is VP9 and the best audio codec at very low bit rates is Xiph’s Opus audio codec.

 Considering the ridiculous bandwidth, the results were reasonably good.
-I will be using this video from the Co-Optional podcast animated series as an example.
-Audio-only, Opus codec performs surprisingly good at low bitrates, 16kbps being enough for comfortable voice listening.
+I will be using this video from Plainly Difficult as an example.
+Audio-only, Opus codec performs surprisingly good at low bit rates, 16kbps being enough for comfortable voice listening.

 All these files can be played with VLC (and VLC for android) if the browser does not support the format.